 We would also really love to develop our poetry community more by having monthly poetry get-togethers via Zoom.
 We can then share and enjoy our work together.
-Our first Zoom get-together is on Wed 12th May at 2pm and will be free verse on anything that captures your imagination.
+Our next Zoom get-together is on Wed 11th August at 2pm.
+This month's poetry will Limericks on any subject that captures your imagination.

 It is open to all and it will be wonderful to see you.
 Let’s get creative together!

 If you’re interested and would like to work together, please email email@example.com.
 We would be absolutely delighted to hear from you.

 Some of the poems will be published on the website but if you'd don't want yours displayed, please just let us know.